ktomanelli/Technicode.io/src/posts/2020-11-08-learning-new-technologies-quickly/index.md

 Follow along in your own environment until you feel like you have a decent grasp.
 If you want to finish the tutorial, great!
 If you don't have the time, don't worry, you can always come back if you get tripped up.

 Once you feel good enough to go off on your own, that's where the real learning begins.
 You'll quickly come across errors that you don't know and things you don't know how to do.
-So how do you get around these obsticles?
+So how do you get around these obstacles?
 Google!
-Google your errors, google your questions, read the stackoverflow posts, read the blogs, and read the technologies docs that come up.
+Google your errors, google your questions, read the stack overflow posts, read the blogs, and read the technologies docs that come up.
 This is what you need to get comfortable doing because this is what working in tech is.
-The problems you're seeing now will probably be much simpler than problems you'd see in a professional enironment using the tech but that's okay!
+The problems you're seeing now will probably be much simpler than problems you'd see in a professional environment using the tech but that's okay!
 You're new!
 What's important is that the method you use to get around the issue will be the same.

 On the job, if you come across an error you cant figure out, what do you do?
 Google it or ask someone! the same thing you need to be doing when you're first learning.
 And that is the key because you're never done learning.
 Even when you've learned enough to get hired somewhere, sure you're getting paid, and you might be pretty good at what you're doing, but you're always still learning.